ncbi-nlp/PhenoTagger/API_pythonExample/readme.txt

 		Eg., python SubmitText_request.py input Phenotype SessionNumber.txt

-	2) Retrieving results : Two parameters are required, which includes the filename containing session numbers, and the folder to store results.
+	2) Retrieving results : Three parameters are required, which includes the original input folder, the filename containing session numbers, and the folder to store results.

-		$ python SubmitText_retrieve.py [Inputfile_SessionNumber] [outputfolder]
+		$ python SubmitText_retrieve.py [Inputfolder] [Inputfile_SessionNumber] [Outputfolder]

 		[Inputfolder]: Original Input folder
 		[Inputfile_SessionNumber]: a file with a list of session numbers